Jillian Nguyen: Career

 After acting on stage in a 2018 production of the Daniel Keene play The Serpent's Teeth, Nguyen began her screen career with a brief appearance in the 2019 film True History of the Kelly Gang.
 In 2020 she appeared as Sophie Tran in Hungry Ghosts, a four-episode ensemble drama about the lives of Vietnamese families in Australia that was written by Vietnamese-Australian screenwriters and starred several Vietnamese-Australian actors.
+Nguyen played Carolyn, the duplicitous best friend of Ana Scotney's main character Millie, in the Michelle Savill-directed 2021 film Millie Lies Low.
+In a review for Screen Daily, Tara Judah noted that Nguyen was "tasked with playing a two-faced bestie in too little screen time" and criticized the director for focusing too much on the main character rather than the supporting cast.

 Her first larger roles came in 2022.
 In the science-fiction film Loveland, Nguyen played April, a nightclub singer who forms a mysterious relationship with the protagonist Jack.
 The New York Times called Loveland, which was released under the title Expired in the US, "an art-house fugue disguised as a genre flick".
 In the ABC television series Barons, about the early days of a fictional Australian surfwear company modeled after Quiksilver, Nguyen played Tracy Dwyer, the fiancée, and later wife, of the company's founder.
 Louise Rugendyke of the Sydney Morning Herald noted that in comparison to the rest of the main characters, Tracy is "smarter than all of them".
-In the film Millie Lies Low, directed by Michelle Savill, Nguyen played Carolyn, the duplicitous best friend of the main character, who was played by Ana Scotney.
-In a review for Screen Daily, Tara Judah noted that Nguyen was "tasked with playing a two-faced bestie in too little screen time" and criticized the director for focusing too much on the main character rather than the supporting cast.

-Nguyen joined the voice cast of the animated film Scarygirl in the lead role of Arkie, with the film scheduled to be released in 2023.
+Nguyen joined the voice cast of the animated film Scarygirl in the lead role of Arkie.
 She also joined the cast of Shayda, directed by Noora Niasari, with whom Nguyen had previously worked on the short film Tâm.
+A supporting role as a journalist in the 2023 Emily Ballou-written Paramount+ mystery drama One Night followed.